minimistapp/niimbot_label_printer/README.md

-# NiimbotLabelPrinter
+# Niimbot SDK

-`NiimbotLabelPrinter` is a Flutter package that enables printing labels using Niimbot label printers.
+`Niimbot` is a Flutter package that enables printing labels using Niimbot label printers.
 This package provides a simple interface to connect to a Niimbot printer via Bluetooth, manage connections, and send print data.

 ## Features